Macrometacorp/docs/docs/photoniq/vwrs/configure-vwrs-edgeworker.md

 title: Configure a VWRs EdgeWorker
 ---

-In the EdgeWorker, import the `VirtualWaitingRoom` class from the `xxx` Node Package Manager (NPM).
+In the EdgeWorker, import the `VirtualWaitingRoom` class from the [vwroom-client](https://www.npmjs.com/package/vwroomclient) Node Package Manager (NPM).
 This integrates the VWRs with the EdgeWorker.

 ## Mandatory Configuration Options